Wenlong-Qi/brevitas/README.md

     This is typically enabled when re-training from a floating-point checkpoint.

 ## F.A.Q.

+**Q: Pytorch supports quantization-aware training.
+Why should I use Brevitas?**

+**A:** Quantization in Pytorch is designed to target two specific CPU backends (FBGEMM and qnnpack) using a fixed set of algorithmic techniques that are mostly rooted in Google's "Quantizing deep convolutional networks for efficient inference: A whitepaper".
+Brevitas is designed as a platform to implement novel quantization algorithms to target a variety of hardware/backends adhering to a loose set of assumptions (i.e. uniform affine quantization).

 **Q: How can I train X/Y and run it on hardware W/Z?
 I can't find any documentation.**